 Step 2: The next step is tagging each of the extracted token with its POS tag using the automated POS Tagger developed by Toutanova & Manning (2000).
-The list of tokens after POS tagging was performed is shown in Table VIII.
+The list of tokens after POS tagging was performed is shown in Table 7.

-Table VII.
-Sample of Tokens Extracted from MaCFE and Their Tags
+TABLE 7.
+Word list after POS tagging process